l0l869/Multi-Resets/README.md

 - **Number of Instances**: Recommended amount: Total Logical Processors / 4.
 - **Layout**: The arrangement of instances (x, y).
 - **Key Delay**: Delay (in milliseconds) between world creation clicks.
 Set it to or above 50 for verification.
+- **Click Duration**: The duration the clicks are held down for in order for the game to register them.

 ### Timer
 - **Anchor**: The anchor point for the timer placement.
 - **Offset**: The X and Y offsets (in pixels) from where the timer is anchored.
 - **Font**: Can use any font installed on your system.
 - **Colour**: Any valid hexadecimal colour in the ARGB form.
-- **Animation Speed**: In seconds, the length of the animation.
+- **Animation Length**: In seconds, the length of the animation.
 Set 0 to omit.
 - **Decimals**: Number of decimal places.
 - **Auto Split**: Automatically stops the timer when the credits roll.
 Supported versions: 1.16.1, 1.16.10.